revilowaldow/BITC/Sessions/2024/01 28 - Session 15.md

 [[Vixel]] was obsessed with the stars
 	Stabbed with a ritual dagger of Aepoptosis

-Tower of Eyes is the
+Tower of Eyes is the opponent of Helviti Inquisition